Cowboy has been a popular electric bicycle brand in Europe for several years now, and it’s finally making its US debut.

-With a price tag of just $1,990 for a high-tech European e-bike, Cowboy is poised to make a successful landing in the US, where it has very few other high-design European makers to compete with.
+With a reasonable price tag for a high-tech European e-bike, Cowboy is poised to make a successful landing in the US, where it has very few other high-design European makers to compete with.

 What do you think of Cowboy’s C4 e-bike and its fancy new US price?
 Let’s hear your thoughts in the comment section below.